The next Google, Wikipedia, Bitcoin..?

 Jokes aside, the new generation of generative AI has impressive capabilities going far beyond text generation.
 There is a good compilation of various AI-driven productivity boosters currently available here.

-We tested ChatGPT's ability to write finance-related textbox-style abstracts and asked it questions on classical literature.
+We tested ChatGPT's ability to write finance-related textbook-style abstracts and asked it questions on classical literature.
 Its views on Camus' The Stranger are significantly more sophisticated than what a bunch of Google Searches retrieved and the texts obtained were usually quite accurate, always polite, and if prompted, contained the weighing of different views and arguments.
 We also let it write Python, R, and SQL snippets and again obtained satisfying initial results; the software failed to develop our program (a trading strategy) any further, though.

 The greatest rabbit hole, however, is another generative AI software, we tested, called Midjourney, a wonderful tool posing serious, anthropological questions about the nature of originality and creativity.
 It's not too surprising that software that systematically mixes and matches given information faces no difficulty coming up with Dali-style paintings but how many prompts would it take to go from a set of photos of real-life items to Warhol's Campbell Soup Cans?